tekknolagi/isdt/assignments/02-cli-constructive.md

 ## `build.sh`: making trouble

 A lot of systems programming is done in languages such as C, C++, and Rust.
-These languages all have one thing in common: they are predominantly compiled before being executed[^interpreters].
+These languages all have one thing in common: programs written in them are predominantly compiled before being executed[^interpreters].
 This two-step tango means that every time you modify your program, you have to compile it before running it.

 [^interpreters]: We say *predominantly* because the evaluation strategy is not
     necessarily part of the language!
 The language is the abstract concept and the implementation makes it go zoom.
 There are C and Rust interpreters and there are (for example) Ruby and Python compilers.

 That's not fun, especially if it requires arcane compiler flags that are hard to remember.
-Or maybe it has a lot of files and your build command is getting unwieldy.
+Or maybe your program has a lot of files and your build command is getting unwieldy.
 Either way, you are going to solve your own problems today by *writing a build script*.